A Glug of Oil

 Yorkshire Pudding Self Raising Flour

-One day, by mistake, I used self raising flour instead of plain flour and the result was Giant Yorkshire puddings.
+One day (by mistake) I used self-raising flour instead of plain flour, which resulted in Giant Yorkshire puddings.

 Giant Yorkshire puddings made with self raising flour.

-Now, I have read that you should only ever use plain flour, otherwise, they will not rise, but I certainly didn't have that problem with mine!
+I have read that you should only ever use plain flour, otherwise, they will not rise; I certainly didn't have that problem with mine!

 Yorkshire Pudding is usually served with a traditional Sunday roast dinner.